mohammad53eu/KVStore/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This is an educational project.
-Feel free to use and modify for learning purposes.
+This is an educational project created for learning systems programming concepts.
+Feel free to use, modify, and learn from it!

 ## Resources

 - [Redis Protocol Specification](https://redis.io/docs/latest/develop/reference/protocol-spec/)
 - [POSIX Sockets Programming](https://beej.us/guide/bgnet/)
 - [C++ Concurrency in Action](https://www.manning.com/books/c-plus-plus-concurrency-in-action-second-edition)

+---

+**Note**: This project is under active development.
+APIs and features may change as development progresses through the roadmap phases.